 Colonial excellence and pristine nature in Colombia

 Next up Colombia, formerly a virtually lawless hangout for cartels of drug-runners and now reinventing itself as a sophisticated cultural tourism centre thanks to the colonial elegance of Bogota and particularly Cartagena but also the huge forested area of the Tayrona National Park.
 Ironically the Tayrona area's pristine nature is in part thanks to its status as a no-go area when it was controlled by the cartels.
 The country now appears on the wishlist of many a savvier traveller, but images of drug barons and a civil war - albeit low-level - continue to restrict tourist numbers.
-Obviously you should always consult the latest FCO travel advice (and we keep a beady eye on this), but travelling in Bogota, Catagena and Tayrona should prove a completely safe and hugely memorable trip.
+Obviously you should always consult the latest FCDO travel advice (and we keep a beady eye on this), but travelling in Bogota, Catagena and Tayrona should prove a completely safe and hugely memorable trip.

 Tenerife, the perfect winter sun destination